GeraldHost/union-experiments/README.md

    would actually be.
 Update: An initial test shows `7190423` for looping through 1000 vouches (~7.1k gas/vouch).
    - Calculating frozen in this way would mean we'd have to add DOS protection on how many people you vouch for otherwise claiming Union would fail
    - One thing to consider is that if we can group vouches we could potentially enforce this limit for a group of vouches but total vouches for a single member could remain unlimitted.

+#### Interest

+We also need to consider that interest is accruing on each outstanding amount.
+Therefore to calculate the locked value for each voucher when you borrow you need to know the interest accrued on each loan.

+example:
+- Steve vouches for Alice, Bob and Ryan
+- Alice borrows 100 from Steve @ block 1
+- Bob borrows 100 from Steve @ block 2 (need to know interest accrued on Alice)
+- Ryan borrows 100 from Steve @ block 3 (need to know interest accrued on Alice and Bob)

+### Questions

+- deterministic lock and unlock
+- should you have to accept a vouch?
+-